Governance

 ARTICLE VI - OFFICERS AND DIVISION COUNCILLOR(S)

 2. Duties of the Chair.
-The Chair has overall responsibility for the operations of the Division, and shall preside at all meetings of the Executive Committee and Business Sessions at which his or her attendance is possible.
+The Chair has overall responsibility for the operations of the Division and shall preside at all meetings of the Executive Committee and Business Sessions at which their attendance is possible.

 3. Duties of the Chair-Elect.
-The Chair-Elect shall act in place of the Chair if the latter is unable to perform his or her duties.
+The Chair-Elect shall act in place of the Chair if the latter is unable to perform their duties.
 The Chair-Elect shall perform such other functions as may be explicitly provided in the Bylaws.

-4. Duties of the Vice-Chair.
-The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
-The Vice-Chair shall perform such other functions as may be explicitly provided in the Bylaws.
+4. Duties of the Vice Chair.
+The Vice Chair shall act in place of the Chair-Elect if the latter is unable to perform their duties.
+The Vice Chair shall perform such other functions as may be explicitly provided in the Bylaws.

 5. Duties of the Secretary/Treasurer.
 The Secretary/Treasurer shall maintain the records of the Division including minutes of Executive Committee meetings and Business Sessions, Division activities and membership lists.
 The Secretary/Treasurer shall notify the Executive Committee of matters requiring the decision of said Committee and shall, in collaboration with the Chair, prepare the agenda of Executive Committee meetings and Business Sessions.
 The Secretary/Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee and to the Society Corporate Secretary within four weeks after each meeting.
 Following elections, such minutes are to include the results of the election and a roster of the current Executive Committee membership.